speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-03-[OS] Deadlocks.md

 ## Recovery from Deadlock: Process Termination

-- Abort all deadlocked processes.
+- Abort **all** deadlocked processes.
 - Abort one process at a time until the deadlock cycle is eliminated.
+  - 한개씩 abort 시켜보는 방식

 - In which order should we choose to abort?
   - Priority of the process.
   - How long process has computed, and how much longer to completion.
   - Resources the process has used.
   - Resources process needs to complete.
   - How many processes will need to be terminated.